Constable of the Tower: History

-The office of Constable of the Tower is one of the oldest in England, dating back to within a few years of the Conquest, and has always been one of great honour and dignity.
+The office of Constable of the Tower is one of the oldest in England, dating back to within a few years of the Norman Conquest, and has always been one of great honour and dignity.
 In the past, this appointment has been held by eminent prelates of the Church, prominent politicians and distinguished soldiers.
-The first Constable, Geoffrey de Mandeville was appointed by William the Conqueror (AD 1066-87) in the 11th century.
+The first Constable, Geoffrey de Mandeville was appointed by William the Conqueror (AD 1066–87) in the 11th century.
 Formerly, in the absence of the Sovereign, the Constable would have been among the most powerful men in London.
 Today the Constable retains the right of direct access to the Sovereign.
 Since 1784 the Constable has always been a senior military officer.

-During the medieval period the Constable ran the Tower which included building maintenance, soldiers' pay and, as the Royal menagerie was housed in the Tower, supervision of the 'Keeper of the King's Animals'.
+During the medieval period the Constable ran the Tower, which included building maintenance, soldiers' pay and, as the Royal menagerie was housed in the Tower, supervision of the 'Keeper of the King's Animals'.
 He was also ultimately responsible for the prisoners kept there.
 The first known prisoner was the Norman bishop Ranulf Flambard in 1100, and the London gangsters Ronnie and Reggie Kray were the last official prisoners, for a few days in 1952, for refusing to do their National Service.
 They were sent to the Tower as it was the barracks of the 1st Battalion Royal Fusiliers (City of London Regiment) to which they had been assigned.

 The Constable's responsibility for prisoners was made clear in the words with which he was entrusted with them: "You are to guard them securely in the prison of our said tower in such a way that you shall answer for them body for body ...
 Fail in no part of this on pain of forfeiture of life and limb and all property you hold in our realms."

 Until the expulsion of the Jews in 1290, the Constable was responsible for the regulation and protection of London's Jewry.

 The Lieutenant of the Tower was the Constable's deputy, and de facto head once the Constable became a ceremonial sinecure.
 The Lieutenant in turn became a ceremonial post, with real function delegated to a Deputy-Lieutenant and a Major; the latter post evolved into the current Resident Governor.

 The five-year term of office was introduced in 1932.
 For two centuries prior it was typically held for life, although some holders resigned.